zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Virginia asks, however, “That wasn’t so bad, was it ?” meaning that isn’t really that bad.
 What are you complaining about?
 Alonso sa ys, however, “In the middle of winter?!
 You try walking with icicles in the mos t uncomfortable places!”
 We

 learn that Alonso had to walk to work in damp cloth es in the middle of winter, and of course if it’s in the middle of winter and you h ave water, sometimes icicles form.
-An “icicle” (icicle) is a long pointed piece of ice, usually formed when water is dripping from a high surface such as a roof or t he branch of a tree.
+An “icicle” (icicle) is a long pointed piece of ice, usually formed when water is dripping from a high surface such as a roof or the branch of a tree.

 Now of course, in the case of Alonso, he probably d idn’t actually have icicles on his clothing.
 He’s just telling Virginia that he do esn’t want to walk to work in damp clothing in the wintertime when it’s cold out, and I can understand that.